apaquette/mynixos/README.md

 # mynixos

-This repository contains my personal NixOS configuration, developed as part of my transition from Windows 11 to a fully devlarative Linux environment.
+This repository contains my personal NixOS configuration, developed as part of my transition from Windows 11 to a fully declarative Linux environment.
 The project reflects my efforts to learn, apply, and maintain Nix, NixOS, and Home Manager in a modular and scalable way.

 ## Overview
 The configuration is built on the following goals: